evkx/evkx.github.io/content/guides/understandingrange/_index.md

 - Average consumption on the previous distance driven (typically last 100km)
 - Outside temperature
-- The state of charge (of much the battery is charged)
+- The state of charge (how much the battery is charged)
 - The planned route in the navigation system

 {{< sitefigure thumb="guides/understandingrange/virtualcockpit_st.png" title="Virtual cockpit with range indicator" >}}